 I would like to thank you in advance for your hard work and dedication to our students.
-I am looking forward to an amazing 2022-2023 school year.
+I am looking forward to an amazing 2023-2024 school year.
 Please know that I am here to assist you in any way that I can.

-"Calusa...Dive into an Adventure!"
+"Calusa...Is Out of this World"